pankajacks/azdata/lab/lab5Ex2.md

     </dsql_query></explain></row></data>
     ```

-9. Try running a more complex query and investigate the execution plan and execution steps.
-Here is an example of a more complex query you can use:

-    ```sql
-    SELECT
-        AVG(TotalProfit) as AvgMonthlyCustomerProfit
-    FROM
-    (
-        SELECT
-            S.CustomerId
-            ,D.Year
-            ,D.Month
-            ,SUM(S.TotalAmount) as TotalAmount
-            ,AVG(S.TotalAmount) as AvgAmount
-            ,SUM(S.ProfitAmount) as TotalProfit
-            ,AVG(S.ProfitAmount) as AvgProfit
-        FROM
-            [wwi_perf].[Sale_Partition01] S
-            join [wwi].[Date] D on
-                D.DateId = S.TransactionDateId
-        GROUP BY
-            S.CustomerId
-            ,D.Year
-            ,D.Month
-    ) T
-    ```

 ### Task 4: Improve further the table structure with partitioning

 Table partitions enable you to divide your data into smaller groups of data.
 Partitioning can benefit data maintenance and query performance.
 Whether it benefits both or just one is dependent on how data is loaded and whether the same column can be used for both purposes, since partitioning can only be done on one column.

 Date columns are usually good candidates for partitioning tables at the distributions level.
 In the case of Tailwind Trader's sales data, partitioning based on the `TransactionDateId` column seems to be a good choice.

-The dedicated SQL pool already contains two versions of the `Sale` table that have been partitioned using `TransactionDateId`.
-These tables are `[wwi_perf].[Sale_Partition01]` and `[wwi_perf].[Sale_Partition02]`.
-Below are the CTAS queries that have been used to create these tables.

-1. In the query window, replace the script with the following CTAS queries that create the partition tables (**do not** execute):
+1. In the query window, replace the script with the following CTAS queries that create the partition tables:

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Partition01]